(translated by DeepL.com machine translation)

 This website uses the open source web analysis service Matomo.
 Matomo uses so-called “cookies”.
-These are text files which are stored on your computer and which allow an analysis of your use of the website.
+These are text files which are stored on your computer and which allow an analysis of the use of the website by them.
 For this purpose, the information generated by the cookie about the use of this website is stored on our server.
 The IP address is anonymized before storage.

 Matomo cookies remain on your device until you delete them.

 The storage of Matomo cookies and the use of this analysis tool are based on Art.
 6 para.
-1 lit. f DSGVO.
+1 lit. f GDPR.
 The website operator has a justified interest in the anonymous analysis of user behaviour in order to optimise both his website and his advertising.
 If a corresponding consent has been requested (e.g. a consent to the storage of cookies), the processing is carried out exclusively on the basis of Art.
 6 para.
 1 lit. a GDPR; the consent can be revoked at any time.

 If you do not agree with the storage and use of your data, you can deactivate the storage and use here.
 In this case, an opt-out cookie will be stored in your browser to prevent Matomo from storing usage data.
 If you delete your cookies, the Matomo Opt-Out cookie will also be deleted.
-The opt-out must be reactivated when you visit our site again.
+The opt-out must be reactivated when you visit this website again.

 If you wish to receive the newsletter offered on the website, we require an e-mail address from you as well as information that allows us to verify that you are the owner of the e-mail address provided and that you agree to receive the newsletter.
 Further data will not be collected or will only be collected on a voluntary basis.
 We use these data exclusively for the dispatch of the requested information and do not pass these on to third parties.

-The data that you have stored with us for the purpose of subscribing to the newsletter will be stored by us until you unsubscribe from the newsletter or the newsletter service provider and deleted from the newsletter distribution list after you unsubscribe from the newsletter.
+The data you provide to us for the purpose of subscribing to the newsletter will be stored by us until you unsubscribe from the newsletter or the newsletter service provider and deleted from the newsletter distribution list after you unsubscribe from the newsletter.
 Data stored by us for other purposes remain unaffected by this.